Message from the President

 - 61% increase in page views

-Additionally, the Plan was an integral component in the efforts of the Diabetes Disaster Response Coalition in which AACE joined with other organizations such as American Diabetes Association (ADA), American Association of Diabetes Educators (AADE), Insulin for Life USA, and JDRF, to distribute information and supplies following natural disasters in hard-hit areas of the U.S.
+Additionally, the Plan was an integral component in the efforts of the Diabetes Disaster Response Coalition in which AACE joined with other organizations such as American Diabetes Association (ADA), Association of Diabetes Care & Education Specialists (ADCES), Insulin for Life USA, and JDRF, to distribute information and supplies following natural disasters in hard-hit areas of the U.S.